Experiencing joy is a form of radical self-care.

 'Rush Hour' (1998)

 When the daughter of a Chinese diplomat is kidnapped in Los Angeles, the diplomat asks Hong Kong Detective Inspector Lee (Jackie Chan) to assist the FBI with the case.
-The FBI, though, doesn't want Lee’s help.
+The FBI, though, doesn't want Lee's help.
 They pass him off to the LAPD, who then assign Detective James Carter (Chris Tucker) to watch over Lee.
 Although Carter and Lee cannot stand one another initially, they work together in hopes of getting the young girl back safely.
-The martial arts buddy cop action comedy was an enormous hit worldwide and even got two sequels.
+The buddy action comedy was an enormous hit worldwide and even got two sequels.

 Where to Watch: Amazon